Pawana93/the_novelist/README.md

 In the future I will improve this Readme file and add everything you have to know.
 So please stay tuned and support "The Novelist"

 Please look into the Projects Tab, to see what I am developing right now.

+The Novelist is using Angular Material as Theme.